 Have you ever tried standing in a shadow to take a photograph of light coming out as a flare from around a tall object?

-Continue reading the Judging a Photograph series by clicking here.
+Read the next blog in the Judging a Photograph series by clicking here.

 Other blog posts I’ve written about photography include this tour of a dismantled slr camera.